Nermac1450/Spherience/README.md

 This is a proyect with a Creative Commons license and you may follow it in order to respect the guidelines we marked while working on this exciting proyect.

-Hope you found you useful this repository for future VR proyects or historically related ones.
+Hope you found useful this repository for future VR proyects or historically related ones.
 Enjoy!